Indonesia's Next Top Model season 1

-The first cycle of Indonesia's Next Top Model aired weekly on Indonesian private broadcaster NET. starting November 28, 2020.
+The first cycle of Indonesia's Next Top Model aired weekly on Indonesian private broadcaster NET., starting November 28, 2020.
 Indonesian supermodel and actress Luna Maya and Deddy Corbuzier were added to the panel as the host and creative consultant of the show respectively, while Patricia Gouw and Panca Makmun were added to the panel as judge, catwalk coach, and main model mentor.
 Ayu Gani and Jesslyn Lim from Asia's Next Top Model were added as model mentors throughout the cycle.
 This season saw 16 contestants vying for a brand new Honda HR-V and cash amounting to hundreds of millions of Rupiahs.

 The first cycle of the show was filmed under strict health protocols as it was produced during the COVID-19 pandemic, which also made the production team unable to take contestants to an international destination like the other Top Model editions around the world.
 However, the top five contestants took a trip to the coastal town of Anyer and stayed overnight as a local destination.

-The winner of the competition was 23-year-old Danella Ilene Kurniawan, from Bali.
+The winner of the competition was 24-year-old Danella Ilene, from Bali.